PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Related Work

-While the shared task yielded interesting techniques, the participants explored a limited range of prompts, leaving a gap in the comprehensive analysis of prompting patterns \rev{and the \revf{consistent} comparison of LLMs.} In this work, \se{we fill this gap and} systematically analyze a much larger set of prompts on a comparable grid of experiment\se{al} settings to (1) study the robustness of prompts across datasets, models and tasks, and to (2) search for rules and patterns that can guide the future construction of prompt-based metrics.
+\revn{PrExMe addresses these research gaps by systematically analyzing a much larger set of prompts across comparable experiment\se{al} settings to (1) study the robustness of prompts across datasets, open-source} models and tasks, and to (2) \revn{identify patterns to guide future prompt-based metrics.}